microsoft/opentelemetry-semantic-conventions/docs/gen-ai/gen-ai-evaluation-events.md

 | Body Field | Type | Description | Examples | Requirement Level |
 |---|---|---|---|---|
 | `comment` | string | Additional details about the user feedback | `"I did not like it"` | `Opt-in` |

+> [NOTE!]
+>
+> Since logs and events API is not stable in at least some languages including Python,
+> Azure AI instrumentations and evaluators MAY report [GenAI events](./gen-ai-events.md) on
+> span events instead.
+>
+> When span events are used, the event body MUST be reported as a JSON string on the
+> `gen_ai.event.content` attribute.

 [DocumentStatus]: https://opentelemetry.io/docs/specs/otel/document-status